aaaaaa123456789/libplum/docs/formats.md

 will always generate `GIF89a` files.

-The GIF format doesn't support the [`PLUM_DISPOSAL_REPLACE`][disposals] disposal method, or any of the combinations including it; that will be converted when generating an image file.
+The GIF format doesn't support the [`PLUM_DISPOSAL_REPLACE`][disposals] disposal method, or any of the combinations including it; they will be converted to their non-replacing counterparts when generating an image file.

 Valid [frame durations][durations] are between 0 and 655.35 seconds, in intervals of 0.01 seconds; values will be rounded accordingly when generating a file.